articles

 If you like Marriott hotels, I wrote a must read article.
 A complete guide to Marriott hotels in Paris.
 I cover each hotel and explain how to get the best deal.
 I provide a ton of tricks to create Marriott Bonvoy Points for free.

-The elite recognition was the most disappointing part of my visit.
-As a family, we love it when a hotel recognises our loyalty and makes us feel special – but on this occasion, it didn’t happen.
+The elite recognition was a little disappointing.
 I am an Intercontinental Ambassador, and the benefits I got are as follows:

 The drinks voucher is offered to all platinum IHG members (not just Intercontinental Ambassadors).
 So it is was not an additional benefit of my Intercontinental Ambassador Status.